 Why Is My Refrigerator Leaking Water?

-Always unplug the refrigerator before you work on it.
-Review safety procedures.
+Always unplug the refrigerator and review safety procedures before you work on it.
+There are a few reason why your fridge might be leaking.

 Water is brought to the refrigerator through a connector on the back.
 It is connected to a water valve normally located on the bottom of the back of the refrigerator near the bottom.